 In 2016 I was delighted to be part of the team setting up the first NCT postnatal courses in Wales.
 NCT postnatal courses provide opportunity for new mothers to make sense of their new life and gain support from other new mothers.
 As a facilitator of these courses my skill is in enabling women to find their own way, providing them with good quality information, opportunity for discussion and respecting the individual way they parent.

 After training with Bonnie Harris of Connective Parenting in 2018 I’m pleased to be bringing new services to parents of toddlers to teens.
-If, like me you have struggled to be that calm, connected parent and found yourself getting your buttons pushed then you’ll want to know about the ‘Buttons’ course and my Less Shouty Mum services/resources – watch this space!
+If, like me you have struggled to be that calm, connected parent and found yourself getting your buttons pushed then you’ll want to know about the ‘Buttons’ course and my Less Shouty Mum services/resources – get on the waiting list for this online course here Online Course News

 In addition to my work I am a member of the Maternity Services Liaison Committee (MSLC) at University Hospital Wales in Cardiff where I feedback women’s experiences of maternity services.
 I am also a member of the Association for Improvements in the Maternity Services (AIMS).